 I wanted to post a link to this episode because this was the first episode of Code Switch that I could link directly.
 The first episode that had a specific page that I could find and link to with the content that I heard on the air present on the page.
 It was a nice change that I hope they keep up with.
 It’s hard to share insights like you get from podcasts like this if there isn’t a location on the internet to send people to so that they can hear that specific thing you are talking about.
 In this case, redlining.
 Forcing people into poverty for the sake of having poor people to look down on, to take advantage of.
 This structural racism and economic stratification?
 This bullshit has to stop, and it should have stopped a hundred years ago.

-We watched Free State of Jones starring one of my favorite Austinites, Matthew McConaughey, Friday night.
+We just finished watching Free State of Jones starring one of my favorite Austinites, Matthew McConaughey.
 I really, really wanted to like this movie, which is probably why its meh presentation frustrated and disappointed me so thoroughly.
 It’s slow in places.
 The film makes some unexpected turns and time jumps that leave the audience puzzling over events and characters, distracting them from what is happening on the screen.

 Perhaps another editor could have fixed this problem?
 It’s really hard to say.
 Films like this one are a testament to just how hard it is to get even the most gripping stories and well-written scripts in front of audiences in a form that they will understand and appreciate.
 Thousands of people have to do their jobs flawlessly.
 The directors, editors, and producers all have to have the same vision of the finished product in mind the entire time that the film is in production.
 The actors have to create believable characterizations that can speak to the viewing audience.
 The film crew and audio crew have to capture those performances flawlessly.
 If any one group of people fails to do their job, including craft services, that failure will be noticeable in the finished product.
 If what the audience ends up watching doesn’t connect, for whatever reason, all of those people’s time, energy and dedication can come to naught.
 It is heartbreaking when this happens to good actors and good stories.